Josphatkimani/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles displays current directory contents in a long format 4-listmorefiles displays the current directory contents, including hidden files (starting with .).
 Use the long format.
 5-listfilesdigitonly displays the current directory contents.(Long format,with user and group IDs displayed numerically,And hidden files (starting with .))
+6 6-firstdirectory creates a directory named my-first-directory in the /tmp/ directory.